Experiences of the workplace

 How can school help?

-In the study room there is now a future pathways corner.
-Students should look here form information on:
+In the Study Room there is now a dedicated careers area.
+Students should look here for information on:

 - Procedures for applying for work experience